Did you know ......?

 Typically, a well (a specially-designed tube) is constructed by drilling a hole (boring) in the ground and placing a long tube inside the hole.
 However, in practice, the process of drilling the boring and properly installing the well can be a very complicated task.
 First, an aquifer must be located.
 An aquifer is a groundwater bearing formation sufficiently permeable (allows water to pass through easily enough) to transmit and yield water in usable quantities.
 Sometimes the drillers find satisfactory groundwater very close to the land surface; at other locations, they may need to drill hundreds of feet deep to find a ground water supply that meets their customer's needs.

 When a water-supply well is desired, the drillers are usually looking for a subsurface zone that is highly permeable and has good quality water.
-However, specially-designed wells called monitoring wells may be installed in a variety of subsurface zones soley to measure water levels or to test for contamination.
+However, specially-designed wells called monitoring wells may be installed in a variety of subsurface zones solely to measure water levels or to test for contamination.
 In either case, the well must have openings set at just the right depth to only let groundwater from the desired subsurface zone into the well.
 In most cases, a pump is needed to lift the water in the well up to the land surface or even higher so we can use it for drinking, washing, industrial processes, agricultural irrigation and many other uses.

 What Is all the concern about groundwater contamination?